NaoEclipse/Latency-Checker/README.md

 ---

 #### Description:
-This program demonstrates how to create and measure system load in C++ using multithreading, While the main thread measures the accuracy of sleep durations.
+This program demonstrates creating and measuring system load in C++ using multithreading.
+It creates a background thread that continuously performs computations, while the main thread measures the accuracy of sleep durations.

 ## Code